Travelex International Payments

-Travelex are a foreign exchange and international payments provider.
+Travelex is a foreign exchange and international payments provider.
 To transfer money simply register, enter an international bank account, select the currency you want and transfer the money to, and send the money to Travelex using BPAY or EFT.
-Travelex International Payments can even be used to pay for expenses when you're travelling overseas, like accommodation, all you need are the details of the payee.

-You may be given the best price on international payments.
-If you get a quote from another provider for cheaper, Travelex will beat it.
-Usually there's a fee for transfers under $10,000.
-If you register now, your first transfer is free.
+Get your first deal fee-free and low or no fees thereafter.
+You will also be given the best price on international payments.
+If you get a cheaper quote from another provider, Travelex will beat it.

 |Product Name||Travelex International Payments|

 |Transfer Options||Regular payments, One off payments, Forward contracts|

 |Available Currencies||AED, AUD, BHD, BND, CAD, CHF, CZK, DKK, EUR, FJD, GBP, HKD, HUF, IDR, ILS, INR, JPY, KRW, KWD, LKR, MAD, MXN, MYR, NOK, NZD, OMR, PEN, PGK, PHP, PKR, PLN, SAR, SBD, SCR, SEK, SGD, THB, TOP, TRY, TWD, USD, VND, VUV, WST, XPF, ZAR|

 - Fee-free first transfer, $15 thereafter